saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 tags: [rust, python, PyO3 ]
 ---

-Calling Rust code from Python is made very easy by something called [pyo3](https://github.com/PyO3/pyo3).
-PyO3 can be used to build a Rust library as a Python mode.
-After having done so, you can then import the Rust code you wrote in your Python and run it.
+Calling Rust code from Python is made easy by something called [PyO3](https://github.com/PyO3/pyo3).
 Imagine having build a Rust library that contains a function called `multiply`.
 If you build the library as a Python module called `rust`, the following would be all that is required to run that function in your Python scripts:

 ```python
 import rust